Lumberton High School (Texas)

+Lumberton High School is a public high school in Lumberton, Texas, serving students in grades 9–12.
+It is the only high school operated by the Lumberton Independent School District.
+A limited number of out-of-district students may enroll for an annual tuition fee of $3,000 per student.

-Lumberton High School is a high school in Lumberton, Texas, United States.
-It is operated by the Lumberton Independent School District.
-The Lumberton Middle School is located next to the high school and the Performing Arts Center is located in between the two schools.
+Lumberton High School is located at 103 LHS Drive on the west side of Lumberton along Highway 69.
+Lumberton Middle School is situated adjacent to the high school, with the Performing Arts Center located between the two schools.

 History

-The Lumberton Independent School District was created in 1967 from the Chance-Loeb school district that had previously been the school for children up to grade 8 in the area.
-The first high school was built in 1967 under direction of school board members Kenneth R. Kirkendall, Jim Stinson and Ross Iles.
-The school name was changed to Lumberton at that time.
-The high school is now home of the Lumberton Middle School, located on US Highway 96.
-The new high school, which opened in the fall of 1979, is located on Highway 69 on the west side of Lumberton.
-Located in the front of the school is a tree planted in memoriam of five students who died in a car crash in May 1998.
+The Lumberton Independent School District was established in 1967 from the Chance-Loeb school district, which had previously served children through grade 8 in the area.
+The first high school was built that same year under the direction of school board members Kenneth R. Kirkendall, Jim Stinson, and Ross Iles, at which time the school was renamed Lumberton.
+That original building, located on US Highway 96, now houses Lumberton Middle School.
+The current high school opened in the fall of 1979 on Highway 69 on the west side of Lumberton.

+A tree stands in front of the school as a memorial to five students who died in a car crash in May 1998.

+In 2019, Lumberton voters approved a $79 million bond measure to fund improvements across four campuses.
+The project was completed in 2023 and included new security systems and an interactive media center at every campus, as well as a new culinary arts facility at the high school.

+In 2023, the school adopted a modified four-day school week.

+Controversies

+Geography lessons

 In 2013, there was widespread controversy over a geography lesson that utilized Burqas and other clothing worn in muslim countries.

+Cheerleading routine

 In 2015, there was a national controversy over the cheerleaders performance to the sounds of 9/11.

+Armed teachers

 In 2018, the school made accommodations for some teachers to be armed with guns.

+Racial demographics

 As of 2022, fewer than 5 of the 1,109 students were Black.

-In 2023, the school adopted a modified 4 day school week.

-In 2023, a $79 million dollar expansion funded by a bond issue was completed, resulting in new security system, a new culinary arts system, and other improvements.

-General

-The school's official color is Columbia blue with secondary colors of red and silver.
-While the majority of organizations use red as the official color, in recent years, as in past, a trend has begun to revert to the original school color, Columbia blue.
-The mascot is the Raider, a representation of Yosemite Sam.
-The school is near the maximum enrollment for 4A Classifications (1,229), with over 1,100 students in 2018–2019.